ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2018-01-09-00_Setting_up_the_environment.md

       <p>This will provide you with both Git and Bash in the Git Bash program.</p>
     </div>
     <div class="col-md-4">
-      <h4 id="shell-macosx">Mac OS X</h4>
+      <h4 id="shell-macosx">macOS and Mac OS X</h4>
       <p>
-        The default shell in all versions of Mac OS X is Bash, so no need to install anything.
+        The default shell in all versions of macOS (formerly Mac OS X) is Bash, so no need to install anything.
 You access Bash from the Terminal (found in
         <code>/Applications/Utilities</code>).
 You may want to keep